 Two factors have emerged as the primary determinants of a home’s ability to survive wildfire.
 These are the home’s roofing material and the quality of the “defensible space” surrounding it.

 - Colorado State University Cooperative Extension Natural Resources Publications.
-This site contains many useful online fact sheets available in HTML and/or PDF formats, including Creating Wildfire-Defensible Zones.
+This website contains many useful online fact sheets available in HTML and/or PDF formats, including Creating Wildfire-Defensible Zones.